jasperroloff/erecht24-hugo/README.md

 ## Setup

 1. Download or clone the files `run.py`, `requirements.txt` and `config.yaml`
-2. Configure the API key by setting an environment variable (`export API_KEY=xxxx`) or by creating a file called `.env` with the following content:
+2. Configure the API key by setting an environment variable (`export API_KEY=xxxxx`) or by creating a file named `.env` with the following content:
 ```
 API_KEY=xxxxx
 ```